 I can not believe how simple this easy homemade eggnog turned out to be the very first time I prepared it!
 I tasted eggnog before but somehow I thought it would be pretty hard to make at home.

 And because I bought a load of fresh eggs at the farmers market a week ago, I think this is the right time to start experimenting!
-Enough spare eggs in my kitchen.

 But I managed to come up with a yummy cup of frothy drink right away.

 So amazingly smooth and velvety!
-And I like the touch of the grated nutmeg in it also… I can’t believe how simple this homemade easy eggnog from scratch turns out to be.
+And I like the touch of the grated nutmeg in it also… I can’t believe how simple this homemade eggnog from scratch turns out to be.

-Store Bought vs. Homemade
+Store Bought vs. Homemade Eggnog

 In the US you can find pre made eggnog in the supermarket.